f-104/jobert/README.md

 - [X] Core API functionality
 - [X] Give error if incorrect radius in a query
 - [ ] Switch from Flask-SQLAlchemy to Flask and SQLAlchemy
-- [ ] Switch from SQLite to MySQL/MariaDB for production
+- [ ] Switch from SQLite to MySQL for production
 - [ ] Address webscraping failure when using `headless` option for Selenium
 - [ ] Add support for other job listing websites
     - [ ] Glassdoor